Fundamental Quality Bound on Optical Quantum Communication

-Traditionally, the focus was put on the \emph{quantity} of distributed entanglement.
-In this setting, the rate \(\frac{m}{n}\) of the protocol is the figure-of-merit and the goal is to find the largest asymptotic rate \( \lim_{n \to \infty} \frac{m}{n} \) that can be achieved among the feasible protocols.
-This then leads to the notion of the two-way assisted quantum capacity.
+Traditionally, the analysis of this task was focussed on the \emph{quantity} of distributed entanglement.
+In this setting, the rate \(\frac{m}{n}\) of the protocol is considered the figure-of-merit and the goal is to find the largest asymptotic rate \( \lim_{n \to \infty} \frac{m}{n} \) that can be achieved among all feasible protocols.
+This then leads to the definition of the two-way assisted quantum capacity.
 In this work, we shift the perspective to the \emph{quality} of the obtained entanglement.
 That is, we require that \(\varepsilon_n \sim 2^{-c n}\) and characterise the optimal achievable error exponent \(c\).
 The \emph{error exponent of two-way assisted quantum communication} is then defined as the largest such exponent that can be achieved in the asymptotic limit\footnote{To be technically precise, this defines the \emph{zero-rate} error exponent in Shannon theory parlance.}

 where we optimise over sequences of adaptive LOCC protocols that use the quantum channel \(n\) times.
 Observe that this definition no longer places any importance on the precise number of maximally entangled copies (provided that it can be made as large as desired), but only on the exponentially decreasing error.
 We then find the following \emph{single-letter} upper bound.